ealpha072/Citation-Generator/README.md

 A citation generator for various refrence styles in literature

 Done
-*   APA AND HARVARD- Book, Report, Journal, Theses
+*   APA AND HARVARD- Book, Report, Journal, Theses.